mplatvoet/kovenant/docs/docs/addons/ui.md

 Android, Swing, AWT and JavaFX all use this strategy.
 For this reason Kovenant-UI offers a generic way for executing callbacks of promises on that specific UI thread.

-There are two ways we can achieve interacting with the UI thread.
-One is by specific extensions methods and the other is by a specific `Dispatcher`.

 ##UI callbacks
 The most flexible way of interacting with the main thread is by using the extension methods.
 The `kovenant-ui` library provides `successUi`, `failUi` and `alwaysUi`.
 They operate just like their [regular counterparts](../api/core_usage.md#callbacks) except their bodies are executed on the configured UI thread.
 Both type of callbacks can be mixed freely.
-If a callback is added to an already resolved `Promise` this gets executed immediately without scheduling.
-If you want to force scheduling just pas `alwaysSchedule = true` along.

 ```kt
 val promise = async {